kevinbdsouza/kevinbdsouza.github.io/_pages/cv.md

 {% include base_path %}

-Designing methods and systems for a sustainable future.
+Designing systems for a sustainable future.

 Education
 ======